-A common reason for waste of different types.
+A common reason for different types of waste.

 Overwork or perfectionism

-The context of overwork as waste is taking too much attention, time, and effort on tasks that are practically complete, but teams are not aware of this and continue to work on them.
+Overwork in the context of waste means taking too much attention, time, and effort for tasks that are practically complete, but teams are unaware of it and continue to work on them.